 Your residential experience at Limestone is an important part of your college life.
 You’ll be part of a supportive community that you can call home during these significant years in your life.
 You’ll also have peace of mind knowing that we take your safety and well-being very seriously and have processes in place to ensure that Limestone is a safe and welcoming place.

-Students must be enrolled full-time in the Limestone College Day Campus to live in the residence halls.
-Full-time day students may live with immediate family (parent, stepparent, brother or sister over the age of 21, grandparents, or step-grandparents) within a 50-mile radius of the Limestone College campus.
+Students must be enrolled full-time in the Limestone University Day Campus to live in the residence halls.
+Full-time day students may live with immediate family (parent, stepparent, brother or sister over the age of 21, grandparents, or step-grandparents) within a 50-mile radius of the Limestone University campus.

 Any student wishing to change his or her status from residential to commuting must complete a Change of Residency Status form to gain approval for the following semester.
 If a student meets the requirements to change his/her residency, the recommendation of the Vice President for Student Services must be obtained and only the Executive Vice President may give final approval.
-The College reserves the right to verify the legal residency of immediate family through driver’s license, vehicle registration, and/or voter registration records.
+The University reserves the right to verify the legal residency of immediate family through driver’s license, vehicle registration, and/or voter registration records.

 Walter W. Brown Hall

 This new Freshman-only residence hall is the first step of a multiphase process designed to comprehensively elevate the quality of the on-campus residential experience for all students at Limestone.
-The College chose to begin its facility improvement campaign by focusing on providing an environment that optimizes a first-time student’s opportunity to thrive while enrolled at Limestone.
+The University chose to begin its facility improvement campaign by focusing on providing an environment that optimizes a first-time student’s opportunity to thrive while enrolled at Limestone.
 By limiting the facility to freshmen, residents have the opportunity to develop a support structure from within a common peer group, which will help facilitate their transition to college life and, hopefully, encourage the creation of lifelong friendships that extend beyond their time at Limestone.

 - FLOOR PLAN: The residence hall is divided into 12 Pod-style room clusters, which will include an average 17 students per Pod.